About the Spectral Toolbox

 Documentation

 The Spectral Toolbox was designed by William Sethares with the help of Stefan Tiedje, Andrew Milne, and Anthony Prechtl.
-It is released under the GNU General Public License v2.0.
+The Spectral Toolbox and the text on this webpage are released under the GNU General Public License v2.0.